Come then, I pray, grant me surcease from sorrow,

 Be thou my ally.

-i resort to cliches. i've never met anybody like her. she pushes buttons i didn't even know i had. she is magic. nobody outshines her; other goddesses pale in comparison. she is astonishingly powerful, and sometimes i think she hasn't the faintest idea. she is utterly gorgeous and fun to be with, wise and warm as a counselor and friend, has great taste -- and epitomizes seduction. and there's more.
+i resort to cliches. i've never met anybody like her. she pushes buttons i didn't even know i had. nobody outshines her; other goddesses pale in comparison. she is astonishingly powerful, utterly gorgeous and fun to be with, wise and warm as a counselor and friend, has great taste -- and epitomizes seduction.

-she is utterly delicious, combining intense sensuality and eroticism in a way that simultaneously excites me beyond imagination and recharges me. every moment we've spent together so far is one that i'm sure i'll remember my entire life -- because i had such a good time, gorgeousness and eroticism aside. another Muse talks about the peace she gets from the trees and how that transmutes into energy ... even the briefest presence of Aphrodite in my art does the same for me.
+she is utterly delicious, combining intense sensuality and eroticism in a way that simultaneously excites me beyond imagination and recharges me. every moment we've spent together so far is one that i'm sure i'll remember my entire life -- because i had such a good time, gorgeousness and eroticism aside. a friend of talks about the peace she gets from the trees and how that transmutes into energy ... even the briefest presence of Aphrodite in my life or in my mind does the same for me.

 is in a third category all her own as the alchemical goddess.